yarnpkg/yarn/README.md

 * Refuses to download a tarball from HTTPS if an HTTP redirect was included.
 * Refuses to clone a git repo over HTTP and plain git.
 * Blacklists known bad hosts that ping analytics servers.
-* Lockfile contains tarball hashes to ensure integrity of package downloads.Lockfile contains tarball hashes to ensure integrity of package downloads.
+* Lockfile contains tarball hashes to ensure integrity of package downloads.
+Lockfile contains tarball hashes to ensure integrity of package downloads.
 * Generate reports when installing and updating dependencies.
 Contains diffs of module code and analyses modules for possible points of conflict such as suspicious code.

 ## Screenshot